-Turnover of the Group declined by about 33.0% to approximately HK\$249.3 million (2021: HK\$371.9 million) for the year ended 31 March 2022.
-However, the Group's negative same-store-sales growth eased to about -16% (2021: -40%) for the year under review.
-The unfavourable performance in sales was mainly attributable to the reduction in business scale and the adverse impact from the 5th Wave Outbreak in Hong Kong.
+Turnover of the Group declined by about 21.1% to approximately HK\$196.6 million (2022: HK\$249.3 million) for the year ended 31 March 2023.
+The Group's same-store-sales growth improved to about -6% (2022: -16%) for the year under review.
+The decline in sales was mainly attributable to the reduction in business scale and sluggish retail sentiment, particularly in Macau during the first-three quarters of the financial year under review.
+However, the overall sales performance has been reviving after re-opening borders in Hong Kong and Macau since early 2023.
 Details of the Group's segmental turnover and results are shown in Note 4 to the consolidated financial statements.